alpenwasser/TeX/README.md

 * **pgfplots**: How to import and plot tabular data from external files.
 * **tables**: Lapo Mori has written
-  [a pretty decent and reasonably compact introduction](https://www.tug.org/pracjourn/2007-1/mori/mori.pdf) to  the  topic of  tables,  particularly  which  packages are  avilable  and suitable for different use  cases.
+  [a pretty decent and reasonably compact introduction](https://www.tug.org/pracjourn/2007-1/mori/mori.pdf) to  the  topic of  tables,  particularly  which  packages are available  and suitable for different use  cases.
 It is a few years old,  but still gives a reasonably good introduction to the topic in my humble opinion.
 * **tikz**: